Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 First, if you only have 30 seconds, here's what you need to know:

-If you're looking for the best all-around alternative at a great price, start with Relay.app.
+If you're looking for the best all-around alternative with an easy-to-use agent builder and human-in-the-loop controls, start with Relay.app.

-Now, if you have a bit more time, read on to learn more about Gumloop, and what you should consider in an alternative — then we’ll dive into the full list of options.
+Now, if you have a bit more time, read on to learn more about Gumloop, what you should consider in an alternative — then we'll dive into the full list of 10 options.

 What is Gumloop?